Derby County book spot in Championship play-offs for promotion to Premier League | Goal.com

 Derby County book spot in Championship play-offs for promotion to Premier League

-Derby County have booked a place in the play-offs for promotion to the Premier League after finishing sixth in the Championship.
+Derby County have booked their place in the play-offs for promotion to the Premier League after finishing sixth in the Championship.

 Three of the four play-off places had been decided heading into Sunday's final round of fixtures in the English second tier, with three teams in contention for the final place.

-Derby occupied sixth place ahead of the gameweek 46 and needed a win over fourth-placed West Brom to take the coveted spot.
+Derby occupied sixth place ahead of the gameweek 46 and were guaranteed the coveted spot if they managed a win over fourth-placed West Brom.
 However, Middlesbrough lingered just a point behind them before meeting already relegated Rotherham United, while Bristol City sat two points behind Derby heading into their visit to Hull.

 Derby and Middlesbrough stayed in the fight for the post-season competition for the entirety of the campaign, while Bristol clawed their way back into the picture following a big improvement in results since the turn of the year.